 Has the taxpayer made a profit in similar activities in the past?

-If your business is not able to generate a profit three out of five consecutive tax years it may peak the IRS' interest.
-There is a chance the IRS may request information to ensure you are not abusing a business entity, solely to receive a tax benefit.
-As they state over $30 billion dollars in hobby expenses are incorrectly recorded as business tax deductions each year.
+If your business is not able to generate a profit three out of five consecutive tax years, then you could gain the interest of the IRS.
+There’s a chance they may request information to ensure you’re not abusing your business status to receive a tax benefit.
+What!
+People do that?
+Unbelievable, we know.
+These practices can result in billions of lost tax revenue for the IRS each year.